asimonder/geometricVoFCartesian/README.md

 The methods are designed for uniform (isotropic) Cartesian grids.
 In cases where the interface motion occurs in a smaller subset of the domain, the uniform grid can also be restricted to a smaller zone containing the interface.
 This is currently achieved using the cellSet functionality.
 The rest of the domain can use generic unstructured grids.

 Available methods are as follows:
-- **Interface normal vector**: Youngs' Method, Central-Columns Differences Method, Mixed Youngs-Central (MYC) Method
+- **Interface normal vector**: Youngs' Method, Central-Columns Differences Method, Mixed Youngs-Central Method
 - **Interface curvature**: Height Function Method, Multilayer-Perceptron (MLP) models (only in 2D currently)

 ### Fundamental Classes